lorenzocelli/LorenzoCelli.github.io/_posts/2022-12-29-first-post.md

 ---
 layout: post
 author: lorenzo
-description: This is just a test post and there is nothing very special to it.
 ---
 This is just a test post and there is nothing very special to it.
+This post has some math in it.

 When $$a \ne 0$$, there are two solutions to $$ax^2 + bx + c = 0$$ and they are: